dmbarbour/glas/docs/GlasDesign.md

 ## Data

 The 'plain old data' type for glas is the finite, immutable binary tree.
-Trees can directly represent structured and indexed data, align well with needs for parsing and processing languages, and are relatively convenient for persistent data structures and content addressing of very large values.
+Trees can directly represent structured and indexed data and align well with needs for parsing and processing languages.
+They are convenient for persistent data structures via structure sharing, and content addressing for very large values.
 A relatively naive encoding:

         type Tree = ((1 + Tree) * (1 + Tree))
             a binary tree is pair of optional binary trees